suggap

 Plot

-The story is set in 1929 and begins inside the Museum of Fine Arts of Lyon, France.
+The story begins inside the Museum of Fine Arts of Lyon, France.
 Two lovers – Irene Guarry (Greta Garbo) and André Dubail (Conrad Nagel) – feign interest in artwork as they discuss their clandestine romance.
 Irene is a young woman unhappily married to Charles Guarry (Anders Randolf), a wealthy, much older businessman, whose company teeters near bankruptcy.
 André is a successful lawyer, unmarried, close to Irene's age, and determined to face Charles and profess his love for Irene.
 Despite being trapped in a loveless marriage, Irene fears her husband's violent temper and his reaction if André were to confront him.
 "He's madly jealous," she tells André, and insists that her marriage situation is hopelessly bound by "convention... to a man I don't love."
 After she and André kiss, she leaves the museum, determined never to see her true love again.